 With just 500 miles on the build, this car is still very fresh.
 A long labor-of-love build, commissioned by a late friend of the company, and built by Kermit Harper, another late-great friend, this car has a special place in our hearts.
 We hope it goes to someone that can truly appreciate it for how amazing it really is.

 More info: Listing has ended.
-Search on eBay for similar 1968 Plymouth GTX
+Click to search on eBay for similar 1968 Plymouth GTX (Affiliate link)